 Blepharoplasty can treat many common aesthetic concerns of the upper and lower eyelids, including the following:

-- Fat deposits or “bags”
+Fat deposits or “bags”

-- Drooping or sagging skin
+Drooping or sagging skin

-- Creases, wrinkles, or crepey skin
+Creases, wrinkles, or crepey skin

-During your consultation appointment, Dr. Hobgood examines your eyes and reviews your medical history.
-This information helps him to discover whether you have any problems that could make complications more likely or eliminate you as a good candidate for eyelid lift surgery.
+Before you can undergo eyelid lift surgery, Dr. Hobgood schedules you for a consultation appointment to determine your suitability for the procedure.
+During the appointment, Dr. Hobgood examines your eyes, asks you about your goals for the surgery, and reviews your medical history.
+He also asks you whether you use contact lenses and if you have good tear production.
+This information helps him to determine whether you have any problems that could make complications more likely or eliminate you as a good candidate for eyelid lift surgery.
 Certain factors can affect the results of the procedure, such as skin type, age, ethnic background, and how much vision impairment, if any, you have.

 Dr. Hobgood discusses his findings with you, addresses any concerns or questions you have, works with you to develop a treatment plan, and goes over the finer details of the surgery with you so you know what to expect.

 Dr. Todd Hobgood

 Dr. Hobgood combines his down-to-earth, personable demeanor with an artistic eye and technical expertise honed through thousands of surgeries, including more than 1,000 facelifts.
 He's recognized nationally for his leadership and has been honored by the American Academy of Facial Plastic and Reconstructive Surgery for his ongoing commitment to quality.